semgrep/semgrep-docs/docs/licensing.md

 # Licensing

-This document provides an overview of the licenses of important products created by Semgrep.
-See the list of the products and their licenses below:
+This document provides an overview of the licenses of important products created by Semgrep, Inc. See the list of the products and their licenses below:

 <dl>
   <dt>Semgrep OSS Engine</dt>